Specialist Seating for People with Dwarfism

 Seating height for people with dwarfism

-The most crucial factor when specifying seating for people with dwarfism is the seat height.
-Any standard sized chair will be too high from the ground and won’t offer the right support.
+The most crucial factor when specifying seating for short people or people with dwarfism is the seat height.
+Any standard-sized chair will be too high from the ground and won’t offer the right support.

 If you get the wrong seat height, it could end up with the client being very uncomfortable and it could even lead to pressure sores around the buttocks or at the backs of their thighs/knees.